 The birds returned in the spring of 2017, and Mark and Margaret were able to retrieve 9 geolocators from birds throughout the Southern Champlain Valley.
 Seven of these were from Golden-winged Warblers, a 37% recapture rate while only 2 (11%) were from Blue-winged Warblers.
 Birds were recovered in Hinesburg, Charlotte, Weybridge and West Haven.

 Audubon Vermont worked with Dr. Amber Roth of the University of Maine and her graduate student Anna Buckardt on this project.
 Dr. Roth trained our staff in the geolocator harnessing techniques and she and her student Anna Buckardt are currently interpreting the data collected.
-Preliminary results show that Vermont’s Golden-winged Warblers winter from Colombia to Costa Rica while our Blue-winged Warblers winter in Nicaragua and Costa Rica.
-Anna continues to analyze the data to determine migration routes.
+Results show that Vermont’s Golden-winged Warblers winter from Colombia to Costa Rica while our Blue-winged Warblers winter in Nicaragua and Costa Rica.
 Preliminary data suggest our birds migrate down the Eastern Flyway in the fall and return through the Mississippi Flyway in the spring.
-Our work in Vermont is part of a collaborative effort also taking place in Wisconsin, New York, Nicaragua, and North Carolina and should result in peer reviewed publications in 2018.
+Our work in Vermont is part of a collaborative effort also taking place in Wisconsin, New York, Nicaragua, and North Carolina.

 Get a glimpse of Golden-winged Warbler geotagging by Audubon Vermont at The Nature Conservancy's Buckner Preserve in West Haven, Vermont.
 Thank you to The Nature Conservancy Vermont Chapter's Katie Getts for putting together this video.

 The Nature Conservancy has been a key partner in the geolocator project as well as in managing for Golden-winged Warblers at their West Haven Reserve.